zflegle3/battleship/README.md

 ## Summary

 This project was built as part of The Odin Project JavaScript curriculum in order to practice Test Driven Development(TDD) using Jest.
-The application, built with JavaScript, HTML, CSS, npm, jest and Webpack.
+The application, built with JavaScript, HTML, CSS, Npm, Jest and Webpack.

 ## Features
 * Battleship gameplay with intuitive UI
-* AI Player that plays with similar strategy of human a player
+* AI Opponent Player that plays with similar strategy of human a player

 ## Gameplay
 1. Enter player name and click "Start Game" button to start.